 "The taint of the devil was all over the thing.
 You don't know what these superstitious country folk are like.
 I'm lucky they didn’t burn me at the stake.
-Even if the curse ends, the mark of it will never leave me, in their eyes.
-Or maybe they simply didn't savor the idea kissing lips that have tasted fawn's blood."
+Besides, who would savor the idea kissing a mouth that’s tasted fawn's blood?"

 He laughed.
 Leona, unconsciously, licked her lips.

 "You can see, of course, why I asked for you.
 You and your father are outsiders, so you don't have the same…prejudices, as these people.
-I thought you might…" He groped for words before settling on: "Understand.
-A foolish notion, I can see.
+I thought you might…" He groped for words.
+"Well, it was a foolish notion.
 I'm sorry to have brought you into this.”

 Leona rubbed his bare arms.
 "Oh, Rupin," she said.
 "I'm…" The lump in her throat was pride.
 She swallowed it.
 "I'm sorry.
 How you must have suffered…"

 He looked away.
 "Not suffering.
 Just shame.
 I might have killed myself, but would the curse even end then?
 Or would I be a beast in my tomb, forever?
 It was unbearable…"

 "Please accept my apology anyway."